 StatPearls [Internet].

-Genitourinary syndrome of menopause, a group of chronic, progressive, hypoestrogenic conditions, includes vulvovaginal atrophy, atrophic vaginitis, and bladder and urethral dysfunctions.
+Genitourinary syndrome of menopause, a group of chronic, progressive, hypoestrogenic conditions, includes vulvovaginal atrophy, atrophic vaginitis, and bladder and urethral dysfunction.
 Urogenital tissues, derived from similar embryologic tissues, develop and mature in response to estrogen.
-In hypoestrogenic states, these tissues undergo physiologic change.
-Atrophic vaginal changes are caused by thinning vaginal epithelium, decreased vaginal rugae and elasticity, and decreased vaginal secretions.
+In hypoestrogenic states, these tissues undergo physiologic changes.
+Atrophic vaginal changes include thinning of the vaginal epithelium, decreased vaginal rugae and elasticity, and decreased vaginal secretions.
 Atrophic vaginitis is a symptomatic inflammatory process involving the thinned vaginal epithelium affecting some pre-menopausal and up to 50% of post-menopausal women.

 Etiology